3 Easy Decorating Rules

 • If possible, do it yourself.
 Crochet a lap blanket, sew cloth napkins or cushion covers, refurbish an old dresser, rewire an antique lamp, fill vases with flowers grown in your garden.

-Follow these rules when decorating your home, and you will find it satisfying and affordable.
+Follow these rules when decorating your home, and you'll find it satisfying and affordable.
 Your home sweet home will be a place to renew your energy and strengthen your relationships.

-If you liked this post, you'll like my book, Comfortable Minimalism: Create a Home with Plenty of Style and a Lot Less Stuff, available on Amazon.*
+If you liked this post, you'll love my book, Comfortable Minimalism: Create a Home with Plenty of Style and a Lot Less Stuff, available on Amazon.

 Comments